ibm-cloud-docs/BlockStorage/expandable_block_storage.md

 # Expanding {{site.data.keyword.blockstorageshort}} volume capacity
 {: #expandingcapacity}

-Expand your {{site.data.keyword.blockstorageshort}} volume up to 12 TB without creating duplicates or migrating data manually.
+Increase the capacity of your {{site.data.keyword.blockstorageshort}} volume up to 12 TB without creating duplicates or migrating data manually.
 {: shortdesc}

 With this feature, {{site.data.keyword.blockstoragefull}} users can expand the size of their existing {{site.data.keyword.blockstorageshort}} in GB increments up to 12 TB immediately.
 You don't need to create a duplicate or manually migrate data to a larger volume.
 This feature is available in all [data centers](/docs/overview?topic=overview-locations#data-centers).